 But when she met with Dr. Priti Arora Dhamija, she was told there was no reason to worry.

-“Kavita did have moderately low amniotic fluid levels,” Dr. Rinku said “but considering we discovered this so close to her due date and her baby was doing well, we knew they would be fine.”
+“Kavita did have moderately low amniotic fluid levels,” Dr. Priti said, “but considering we discovered this so close to her due date and that her baby was doing well, we knew everything would be fine.”

-What is amniotic fluid and why is it so important?
+What is Amniotic Fluid and why is it so important?

-Amniotic fluid is the water around your baby which cushions your baby in the womb and allows for their proper growth and development.
+Amniotic fluid is the water that cushions your baby in the womb and allows for its proper growth and development.

 Oligohydramnios early in pregnancy is rare but it could be a significant concern as it can hamper your baby’s lung development.